yndc/lapis/readme.md

 All Lapis stores can be primed with a data.
 This operation will set the given data into all layers.

 Data writes is designed for priming data to reduce heavy back-end calls on data updates, we do not recommend using Lapis on its own as a read and write model.

+## Best Practice

+### Layers must be idempotent

+Lapis is a library designed purely for retrieving data, and hence there is no guarantee that a request will hit all of the data layers.
+All layers must be idempotent and only serve to return data for the given query key.

+### The final layer must be the source of truth